EE (telecommunications): Criticism and controversies

-Later that month, EE blocked and removed a website after text messages claiming to be from EE were sent to customers offering 40 percent off their monthly bills in celebration of the Royal Wedding.
+Later that month, EE blocked and removed a website after text messages claiming to be from EE were sent to customers offering 40 per cent off their monthly bills in celebration of the Royal Wedding.
 Customers took to social media to complain of the texts.
 The scam messages contained a link to a fake EE website, encouraging them to enter their personal details and card number.
 EE advised any customers who receive any messages to not click on any of the links, and delete the messages after forwarding them to 7726, Ofcom's anti-spam service.

-In June 2021, EE mobile was the first company to re-introduce roaming charges for its customers in the EU.
+In June 2021, EE was the first company to re-introduce roaming charges for its customers in the EU, after Brexit meant that EU roaming regulations no longer applied.
 A £2 daily fee will be charged to be able to use data/call/text allowances in EU destinations.